Menu

 Protect your business’s reputation and bottom line with insurance that helps you navigate a data breach or cyberattack.

 Cyber insurance can help companies notify customers about data breaches involving their personal information.
 (This process is mandatory in most states and can quickly become expensive.)
 Cyber insurance policies also protect businesses against cyberattack damages and help cover the cost of restoring and recreating any lost or compromised data.
-Finally, cyber insurance can offer free credit monitoring and public relation services following a data breach and help restore the personal identities and credit history of any affected customers.
+Finally, cyber insurance can offer free credit monitoring and public relations services following a data breach and help restore the identities and credit history of any affected customers.
+[Read related article: How to Do a Cybersecurity Risk Assessment]

 A first-party cyber insurance package protects all people directly involved in the data breach or incident.
 It typically offers coverage to the victim for various issues, including data destruction, extortion, online theft, hacking, and deliberate or accidental denial of service.
 The package is designed to cover the policyholder’s costs for the fees, damages and inconvenience resulting from the incident.
 These are some common insurance configurations: